 If your customers routinely purchase solutions like yours without ever speaking to a salesperson, don’t force them through a tedious qualification and nurturing process with an SDR.

 However, if your customers require a higher degree of familiarity with your product and brand before purchasing, as many B2B customers do, then a multi-touch SDR strategy is much more likely to work in your favor.
+Here’s a look at an example SDR call cadence from our very own playbook:

 For many B2B companies, relationship building is an integral part of the sales process.
 But building a business relationship doesn’t typically happen on the first call; it happens over time across multiple interactions.